firedrakeproject/firedrake/demos/nonlinear_QG_winddrivengyre/qg_winddrivengyre.py.rst

 (QG) model for the :doc:`time-stepping </demos/qg_1layer_wave.py>` and :doc:`eigenvalue problem </demos/qgbasinmodes.py>`,
-we now consider how to determine a wind-driven gyre solution that includes bottom bottom drag and nonlinear advection.
+we now consider how to determine a wind-driven gyre solution that includes bottom drag and nonlinear advection.
 This is referred to as the Nonlinear Stommel Problem.

 This is a classical problem going back to :cite:`Stommel:1948`.
-Even though it is far too simple to describe the dynamics of the real oceans quantitatively, it did explain qualitatively why we have western intensification in the world's gyres.
+Even though it is far too simple to describe the dynamics of the real oceans quantitatively, it does explain qualitatively why we have western intensification in the world's gyres.
 The curl of the wind stress adds vorticity into the gyres and the latitudinal variation in the Coriolis parameter causes a weak equatorward flow away from the